Tourism Brittany

 • Distance from the center of Saint-Malo: 2 km

-👉 For a relaxing stay, you can check out accommodations in Saint-Malo.
+👉 If you're planning a vacation, you can check out available rentals in Saint-Malo.

 👉 Discover 10 secrets of Saint-Malo